igraph Reference Manual

 The function documented in these section implements the leading eigenvector method developed by Mark Newman and published in MEJ Newman: Finding community structure using the eigenvectors of matrices, Phys Rev E 74:036104 (2006).

-The heart of the method is the definition of the modularity matrix, B, which is B=A-P, A being the adjacency matrix of the (undirected) network, and P contains the probability that certain edges are present according to the configuration model In other words, a Pij element of P is the probability that there is an edge between vertices i and j in a random network in which the degrees of all vertices are the same as in the input graph.
+The heart of the method is the definition of the modularity matrix B = A - P, A being the adjacency matrix of the (undirected) network, and P contains the probability that certain edges are present according to the configuration model.
+In other words, a P_ij element of P is the probability that there is an edge between vertices i and j in a random network in which the degrees of all vertices are the same as in the input graph.
+See igraph_modularity_matrix() for more details.

 The leading eigenvector method works by calculating the eigenvector of the modularity matrix for the largest positive eigenvalue and then separating vertices into two community based on the sign of the corresponding element in the eigenvector.
 If all elements in the eigenvector are of the same sign that means that the network has no underlying community structure.
 Check Newman's paper to understand why this is a good method for detecting community structure.